1050 Connecticut Avenue, N.W., Washington, DC 20036-5306 USA

 Mr. Tayrani graduated from the Yale Law School in 2003, where he was Executive Editor of The Yale Law Journal.
 He served as a judicial clerk to the Honorable Diarmuid F. O’Scannlain of the United States Court of Appeals for the Ninth Circuit.
 Mr. Tayrani earned a B.A. degree summa cum laude in Political Science from California State University, Fullerton.
-He is licensed to practice in California and the District of Columbia, and before the Supreme Court of the United States and the United States Courts of Appeals for the Second, Fourth, Fifth, Sixth, Seventh, Ninth, Tenth, Eleventh, D.C., and Federal Circuits.
+He is licensed to practice in California and the District of Columbia, and before the Supreme Court of the United States and the United States Courts of Appeals for the Second, Third, Fourth, Fifth, Sixth, Seventh, Ninth, Tenth, Eleventh, D.C., and Federal Circuits.

 Yale University - 2003 Juris Doctor